What is the Virtual Field Trips Program?

 To sign up for a Virtual Field Trip

-- Visit our Registration Page to fill out your request to participate in a Virtual Field Trip.
+- Visit our Registration Page to fill out your form to participate in a Virtual Field Trip.

-- After you have submitted a request, a REEF team member will follow up to confirm a date and time for your live session, as well as send the contact person listed the electronic materials for your program.
+- After you have submitted a request, you will receive an email with links to your materials.
+A REEF team member will follow up to confirm a date and time for your live session.

 - If you would like to sign up for multiple Virtual Field Trips, a REEF team member will discuss participation in back-to-back programs to allow for smooth facilitation.